machinekoder/pickit-docs/docs/quick-start/mount-the-camera.rst

 structures.
 Follow these simple steps below to mount the camera:

 -  Unbox the camera
--  Use the L-bracket to mount the camera 700mm above a flat surface.
+-  Use the L-bracket to mount the camera 700 mm above a flat surface.
-   (1700mm for a Pickit L-camera)
+   (1700 mm for a Pickit L-camera)
 -  Use the ball joints to point the camera towards the surface.